Skip to content

 Install Script

-Note: Please prepare an Amazon AK that meets the requirements in advance (for simplicity, you can directly grant global read-only permission ReadOnlyAccess)
+Note: Please prepare the required Amazon AK in advance (for simplicity, you can directly grant global read-only permissions ReadOnlyAccess)

-Click [Deploy Startup Script], the system will automatically create a Startup script set and automatically configure the corresponding startup script.
+3. Click 【Deploy Startup Script】, the system will automatically create the Startup script set and configure the corresponding startup scripts.

-In addition, you can see the corresponding automatic trigger configuration in "Manage / Automatic Trigger Configuration".
-Click [Execute] to immediately execute it once without waiting for the scheduled time.
+4. After activation, you can see the corresponding automatic trigger configuration in 「Management / Automatic Trigger Configuration」.
+Click 【Execute】 to immediately execute it once without waiting for the scheduled time.
 After a while, you can check the execution task records and corresponding logs.

 Verification

-1. In "Manage / Automatic Trigger Configuration", confirm whether the corresponding task has the corresponding automatic trigger configuration, and you can check the corresponding task records and logs to check for any abnormalities.
+1. In 「Management / Automatic Trigger Configuration」, confirm whether the corresponding task has the corresponding automatic trigger configuration, and you can also check the corresponding task records and logs to see if there are any exceptions.

 Metrics

-After configuring Amazon-CloudWatch, the default metric set is as follows.
-You can collect more metrics through configuration Amazon CloudWatch Metric Details
+After configuring Amazon CloudWatch, the default Measurement is as follows.
+You can collect more metrics through configuration.
+Amazon CloudWatch Metrics Details

 Metric Description

-IsIdle Indicates that the cluster is no longer performing tasks but remains active and incurs costs.
-If there are no running or pending tasks, this metric is set to 1; otherwise, it is set to 0.
-The system checks this value every five minutes.
-A value of 1 only indicates that the cluster was idle at the time of inspection, not that it was idle for the entire five minutes.
-To avoid false alarms, you should raise an alert when multiple consecutive five-minute inspections result in a value of 1.
-For example, you should raise an alert if the value remains 1 for thirty minutes or longer.
+IsIdle Indicates that the cluster is no longer performing tasks but is still active and incurring charges.
+This metric is set to 1 if no tasks and jobs are running; otherwise, it is set to 0.
+The system checks this value every five minutes, and a value of 1 only indicates that the cluster was idle at the time of the check, not that it was idle for the entire five minutes.
+To avoid false alarms, you should raise an alarm when multiple consecutive 5-minute checks yield a value of 1.
+For example, you should raise an alarm when the value is 1 for thirty minutes or longer.
 Use Case: Monitor cluster performance Unit: Boolean

 ContainerReserved Number of reserved containers.
 Use Case: Monitor cluster progress Unit: Count

-ContainerPending Number of unallocated containers in the queue.
+ContainerPending Number of containers in the queue that have not been allocated.
 Use Case: Monitor cluster progress Unit: Count

-AppsCompleted Number of applications submitted to YARN and completed.
+AppsCompleted Number of applications submitted to YARN that have completed.
 Use Case: Monitor cluster progress Unit: Count

-AppsFailed Number of applications submitted to YARN and failed to complete.
-Use Case: Monitor cluster progress, Monitor cluster health Unit: Count
+AppsFailed Number of applications submitted to YARN that failed to complete.
+Use Case: Monitor cluster progress, monitor cluster health Unit: Count

-AppsKilled Number of applications submitted to YARN and terminated.
-Use Case: Monitor cluster progress, Monitor cluster health Unit: Count
+AppsKilled Number of applications submitted to YARN that have been killed.
+Use Case: Monitor cluster progress, monitor cluster health Unit: Count

-AppsPending Number of applications submitted to YARN and in pending state.
+AppsPending Number of applications submitted to YARN that are pending.
 Use Case: Monitor cluster progress Unit: Count

-AppsRunning Number of applications submitted to YARN and currently running.
+AppsRunning Number of applications submitted to YARN that are running.
 Use Case: Monitor cluster progress Unit: Count

 AppsSubmitted Number of applications submitted to YARN.
 Use Case: Monitor cluster progress Unit: Count

 CoreNodesRunning Number of core nodes in running state.
-This metric's data points are reported only when the corresponding instance group exists.
+Data points for this metric are only reported if the corresponding instance group exists.
 Use Case: Monitor cluster health Unit: Count

 LiveDataNodes Percentage of data nodes receiving tasks from Hadoop.
 Use Case: Monitor cluster health Unit: Percentage

-MRLostNodes Number of nodes assigned to MapReduce and marked as LOST.
-Equivalent to the YARN metric mapred.resourcemanager.NoOfLostNodes.
-Use Case: Monitor cluster health, Monitor cluster progress Unit: Count
+MRLostNodes Number of nodes assigned to MapReduce that have been marked as LOST.
+Equivalent to YARN metric mapred.resourcemanager.NoOfLostNodes.
+Use Case: Monitor cluster health, monitor cluster progress Unit: Count

-MRRebootedNodes Number of available nodes that have been restarted and marked as "rebooted".
-Equivalent to the YARN metric mapred.resourcemanager.NoOfRebootedNodes.
-Use Case: Monitor cluster health, Monitor cluster progress Unit: Count
+MRRebootedNodes Number of available nodes that have been rebooted and marked as "rebooted" status for MapReduce.
+Equivalent to YARN metric mapred.resourcemanager.NoOfRebootedNodes.
+Use Case: Monitor cluster health, monitor cluster progress Unit: Count

-MRUnhealthyNodes Number of nodes available for MapReduce jobs marked as "unhealthy".
-Equivalent to the YARN metric mapred.resourcemanager.NoOfUnhealthyNodes.
+MRUnhealthyNodes Number of nodes available for MapReduce jobs marked as "unhealthy" status.
+Equivalent to YARN metric mapred.resourcemanager.NoOfUnhealthyNodes.
 Use Case: Monitor cluster progress Unit: Count

-MRDecommissionedNodes Number of nodes assigned to MapReduce applications marked as decommissioned.
-Equivalent to the YARN metric mapred.resourcemanager.NoOfDecommissionedNodes.
-Use Case: Monitor cluster health, Monitor cluster progress Unit: Count
+MRDecommissionedNodes Number of nodes assigned to MapReduce applications that have been marked as decommissioned.
+Equivalent to YARN metric mapred.resourcemanager.NoOfDecommissionedNodes.
+Use Case: Monitor cluster health, monitor cluster progress Unit: Count

-HDFSUtilization Percentage of currently used HDFS storage.
+HDFSUtilization Percentage of HDFS storage currently in use.
 Use Case: Analyze cluster performance Unit: Percentage

 TotalLoad Total number of concurrent data transfers.
 Use Case: Monitor cluster health Unit: Count

-MemoryTotalMB Total memory in the cluster.
+MemoryTotalMB Total amount of memory in the cluster.
 Use Case: Monitor cluster progress Unit: Count

-MemoryReservedMB Reserved memory.
+MemoryReservedMB Amount of reserved memory.
 Use Case: Monitor cluster progress Unit: Count

-MissingBlocks Number of data blocks in HDFS where no replicas exist.
+MissingBlocks Number of data blocks in HDFS that have no replicas.
 These blocks may be corrupted.
 Use Case: Monitor cluster health Unit: Count

-MemoryAvailableMB Available memory for allocation.
+MemoryAvailableMB Amount of memory available for allocation.
 Use Case: Monitor cluster progress Unit: Count

-MemoryAllocatedMB Allocated memory for the cluster.
+MemoryAllocatedMB Amount of memory allocated to the cluster.
 Use Case: Monitor cluster progress Unit: Count

-PendingDeletionBlocks Number of blocks marked for deletion.
-Use Case: Monitor cluster progress, Monitor cluster health Unit: Count
+PendingDeletionBlocks Number of data blocks marked for deletion.
+Use Case: Monitor cluster progress, monitor cluster health Unit: Count

-UnderReplicatedBlocks Number of blocks that need to be replicated one or more times.
-Use Case: Monitor cluster progress, Monitor cluster health Unit: Count
+UnderReplicatedBlocks Number of data blocks that need to be replicated one or more times.
+Use Case: Monitor cluster progress, monitor cluster health Unit: Count

 DfsPendingReplicationBlocks

-The collected AWS EMR object data structure can be seen in the "Infrastructure - Custom" section.
+The collected AWS EMR object data structure can be seen in 「Infrastructure - Custom」.

 {